Documentation Index

 Prerequisites

-Install the following prerequisites on the host before starting the installation procedure.
-The installation process installs and configures GPU drivers and Poolside platform services.
-Before you begin, ensure you have:- A supported operating system: Ubuntu 22.04 or Red Hat Enterprise Linux 9.6
+Before you begin, ensure that the host meets the following prerequisites.
+The installation process installs and configures GPU drivers and Poolside platform services.- A supported operating system: Ubuntu 22.04 LTS, Ubuntu 24.04 LTS, or Red Hat Enterprise Linux (RHEL) 9.6

 sudoaccess on the host- Network access for online installations, or the full bundle and artifacts available locally for air-gapped installations